ronituohino/swap/docs/architecture.md

 - The indexer connects and authenticates to Postgres
 - The indexer connects and authenticates to RabbitMQ
 - Whenever a message is received from RabbitMQ
-  - Add data to local reverse-index
+  - Wait 30s or until message buffer size (e.g. 100) is reached
-  - Start a timer if not active already (e.g. 60s)
+  - Convert the buffer to database compliant reverse-index
-  - If new messages arrive, add them to the local index
+  - Flush the converted buffer to database
-  - When the timer expries, flush the local index to the database
+  - Send acknowledgement of the whole buffer to RabbitMQ

 _Architectural Effects:_